Arnold Engineering Development Complex: History

-The Air Engineering Development Center was authorized by an act of the 81st Congress, Public Law 415, approved Oct.
-27, 1949 (Appendix 2).
+The Air Engineering Development Center was authorized by an act of the 81st Congress, Public Law 415, approved 27 Oct.
+1949 (Appendix 2).

-On March 7, 1950, the Air Engineering Development Center was redesignated the Arnold Engineering Development Center (AEDC) effective February 10, 1950, per General Order #23, signed by then-Chief of Staff of the Air Force, General Hoyt S. Vandenberg.
+On 7 March 1950, the Air Engineering Development Center was redesignated the Arnold Engineering Development Center (AEDC) effective 10 February 1950, per General Order #23, signed by then-Chief of Staff of the Air Force, General Hoyt S. Vandenberg.
 Arnold Engineering Development Center (AEDC) was later redesignated Arnold Engineering Development Complex (AEDC) on 6 July 2012.

 The complex is a part of a master unitary wind tunnel plan that is designated to provide the testing "tools" required to assure the United States continued air and space supremacy.

 The necessity for an aeronautical test complex of this type was recognized by a number of different agencies of the government, as well as by expert technical groups from the industrial-scientific world.
 The creation of these research and testing facilities has enabled the U.S. to stay abreast of developments in this fast-moving field.

-AEDC is the one of the most advanced and largest complex of flight simulation test facilities in the world with a replacement value of more than $7.8 billion.
+AEDC is one of the most advanced and largest complex of flight simulation test facilities in the world with a replacement value of more than $7.8 billion.

 At one time or another, the center has operated 58 aerodynamic and propulsion wind tunnels, rocket and turbine engine test cells, space environmental chambers, arc heaters, ballistic ranges and other specialized units.
 Twenty-seven of the center's test units have capabilities unmatched elsewhere in the United States; 14 are unique in the world.

 Facilities can simulate flight conditions from sea level to 300 miles' altitude and from subsonic velocities to Mach 14.